Marine microorganisms: Diatoms

 Diatoms form a (disputed) phylum containing about 100,000 recognised species of mainly unicellular algae.
-Diatoms generate about 20 percent of the oxygen produced on the planet each year, take in over 6.7 billion metric tons of silicon each year from the waters in which they live, and contribute nearly half of the organic material found in the oceans.
+Diatoms generate about 20 per cent of the oxygen produced on the planet each year, take in over 6.7 billion metric tons of silicon each year from the waters in which they live, and contribute nearly half of the organic material found in the oceans.

 Diatoms are enclosed in protective silica (glass) shells called frustules.
 Each frustule is made from two interlocking parts covered with tiny holes through which the diatom exchanges nutrients and wastes.
 The frustules of dead diatoms drift to the ocean floor where, over millions of years, they can build up as much as half a mile deep.

 Coccolithophores

 Coccolithophores are minute unicellular photosynthetic protists with two flagella for locomotion.
 Most of them are protected by a shell covered with ornate circular plates or scales called coccoliths.
 The coccoliths are made from calcium carbonate.
+The calcite shells are important to the marine carbon cycle.
 The term coccolithophore derives from the Greek for a seed carrying stone, referring to their small size and the coccolith stones they carry.
 Under the right conditions they bloom, like other phytoplankton, and can turn the ocean milky white.